oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

 The `helidon-labs-common` project contains classes that are used by both the storefront and stockmanager projects.
 We need to build that project to the Maven repository so it can be used later on.

-  13.Click right on the `helidon-labs-common` project, then chose the `Run as` menu option, then `Maven install`
+  1 .Click right on the `helidon-labs-common` project, then chose the `Run as` menu option, then `Maven install`

   ![](images/80-helidon-labs-common-menu-maven-install.png)